Yanfeng-Yang-0316/CTM_CFG/README.md

 # Usage

 The generative model is Just image Transformers (JIT) [3].
 Please download their github code and model, and CTM's code, then run the notebook file.
+Please adjust the path by youself.

 # Requirements